 in the Electronic Age was chosen for the sixth annual "Best

 Free Reference Web Sites" chosen by the MARS section

 of RUSA, the American Library Association's reference division (Fall

 Columnist for Library Journal's Academic Newswire, April 2009 --.

 One Book, One College: Common Reading Programs, a list of reading programs on college campuses.

-"Hacking Knowledge: Information Literacy as Creative Participation," closing plenary address presented at the Michigan Library Association Academic Libraries conference, Traverse City, May 2013.
+"Hacking Knowledge: Information Literacy as Creative Participation," Michigan Library Association Academic Libraries conference, Traverse City, May 2013.

 "Conventionally Unconventional: Lisbeth Salander's Sisters in Crime," presented at Stieg Larsson and Scandinavian Crime Fiction: An International Symposium, UCLA, May 20-21, 2011.

 in Crime at the Quarter Century: Advocacy, Community, and Change"

 presented on a panel "Readers Reading Mysteries" at the Popular